HumbertoBeng/SOAR-EDR-Project/README.md

 ![image](https://github.com/user-attachments/assets/3dd40bf9-f2ed-4c9e-9cf5-e2588352e875)
 Image #23

-As we can see in the feed we of alerts there is our newly created Detection & Response Rule working fine.
+As we can see in the feed of alerts there is our newly created Detection & Response Rule working.

 ### Step 5.- Setup Slack